yulin0629/interactive-mcp/README.md

 #### Command-Line Options

 The `interactive-mcp` server accepts the following command-line options.
-These should typically be configured in your MCP client's JSON settings by adding them to the `args` array after a `"--"` separator (see "Client Configuration" examples).
+These should typically be configured in your MCP client's JSON settings by adding them directly to the `args` array (see "Client Configuration" examples).

 | Option            | Alias | Description                                                                                                                                                                                           |
 | ----------------- | ----- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |